Skip to main content

 Systemic Disruption from Heavy Metal Contamination

-The presence of in unregulated pharmaceuticals represents a second vector of profound biological harm.
+The presence of heavy metals in unregulated pharmaceuticals represents a second vector of profound biological harm.
 Metals like lead (Pb), cadmium (Cd), mercury (Hg), and arsenic (As) are not inert fillers; they are potent toxins that interfere with cellular machinery at the most fundamental levels.
 Their presence in injectable hormone preparations is particularly dangerous, as injection provides near 100% bioavailability, bypassing the partial protection of gastrointestinal absorption.

 These metals exert their toxicity through several mechanisms, including the generation of oxidative stress and direct binding to functional groups on enzymes and proteins, disrupting their function.
 This has direct consequences for the endocrine system.